The most technically advanced PDF preflight and

 Layers in PDF files are becoming more and more important as they are used for a variety of production techniques including the upcoming ISO19593-1 Processing Steps specification.
 PitStop already has many options for creating and editing PDF layers, but now will now include a dedicated chapter in the PDF Preflight Report.
 This chapter details the properties of all layers in the PDF file, including if they are empty.

 The PitStop Pro PDF Preflight report can be viewed manually, whilst in PitStop Server the Preflight Report can be generated in PDF as well as in XML, opening up all sorts of opportunities for additional processing and integrations with other solutions.

 All customers with an active (non-expired) Maintenance Warranty Agreement will automatically receive PitStop 2017.

-If possible include the version number of PitStop Pro currently being used.
-Or just call toll-free at 800-234-4460 for an instant quote.
+In your email nclude the version number of PitStop Pro currently being used and the Product Key.
+Or call us toll-free at 800-234-4460 for assistance.

 Enfocus PitStop Pro 13